Bodmin College

-Bodmin College is a coeducational secondary academy school that serves the community of Bodmin, Cornwall, England.
+Bodmin College (Kolji Bosvena) is a English-language coeducational secondary academy school that serves the community of Bodmin, Cornwall, England.
 The college converted to an academy on 1 January 2011.
 In 2023 Bodmin College became part of the multi-academy trust CELT; the Cornwall Education Learning Trust.
 The predecessor school was Bodmin Community School (later Bodmin Community College) The latter was the result of a merger in 1973 between Bodmin Grammar School and Bodmin Secondary Modern.
 The grammar school was also known as the Harleigh School, being located in Harleigh Road.
 It was named Bodmin County School prior to 1945.

 Curriculum

 In 2007, the college decided to change the GCSE curriculum by introducing a three-year course rather than the conventional two years.
 Students now choose their GCSE options in Year 8, and take end of year exams in the summer term of year 11.
 The first year of students to do this finished their GCSE course in the summer term of 2010.
 As of 2023, the school is currently in the process of reverting to a two-year course.

 Bodmin College is also notable for having only three lessons per day, with each lasting 100 minutes, compared to the typical 4-6 lessons of most British schools.
 In 2023 it was announced that a 4-lesson schedule will replace the existing system in September 2023.